US court rules Trump can seek dismissal of hush money case – DW – 11/22/2024

 Trump was convicted in May on all 34 counts of falsifying business records related to hush money payments to adult film actress Stormy Daniels during the 2016 presidential campaign.

-The payments were meant to prevent Daniels from disclosing an alleged affair with Trump.
+The $130,000 paid by Trump's former lawyer Michael Cohen was meant to prevent Daniels from disclosing an alleged affair with Trump a decade earlier, which he denies.

-The conviction meant Trump became the first former US president to be found guilty of criminal charges.
+The conviction made Trump the first sitting or former US president to be found guilty of criminal charges.

 Big win for Trump